Communication Complexity of Distributed Unitary Synthesis: Asymptotically Optimal Bound for

 \begin{example} We present several special cases of \Cref{thm:commk} to illustrate it contents. \begin{itemize} \item \textbf{No ancillas, two processors.} When $m=0, k=2$, we have \(\CC_0^{(2)}(U)=\Theta(2^n)\).
 Since implementing arbitrary $n$-qubit unitary requires $\Theta(4^n)$ two-qubit gates \cite{shende2004minimal}, a trivial scheme of partitioning input qubits into two balanced parts will yield $O(4^n)$ nonlocal two-qubit gates.
 However, \Cref{thm:commk} shows that up to circuit transformation, the optimal partition only requires $\Theta(2^n)$ nonlocal two-qubit gates, achieving a quadratic improvement over the trivial scheme. \item \textbf{No ancillas, multiple processors.} When $m=0$ and $k\in\{2,3,\ldots,n\}$, the bound of $\CC^{(k)}_{0}(U)$ scales from $\Theta(2^n)$ at $k=2$, $\Theta(4^{2n/3})$ at $k=3$, to $\Theta(4^n)$ at $k=n$.
 In the extreme $k=n$ case, each processor holds $O(1)$ input qubits, so the number of nonlocal two-qubit gates required matches the number of two-qubit gates required to implement $U$ in the worst case, which is $\Theta(4^n)$. \item \textbf{Many ancillas.} When $m\ge n$, we have \(\CC^{(k)}_{m}(U)=\Theta(n)\).
 Here the available ancilla qubits suffice to buffer all inputs, so one can move all input qubits to a single processor using $O(n)$ nonlocal SWAPs and complete the computation locally.
 The lower bound shows $\Omega(n)$ communication is also necessary in the worst case. \end{itemize} \end{example}

 The rest of this section is to prove \Cref{thm:commk}, which consists of three parts.
-First, \Cref{sec:generalup} presents a synthesis algorithm that implement any $n$-qubit uniary with $O(\max\{4^{(1-1/k)n-m},n\})$ nonlocal two-qubit gates, matching the upper bound.
-We further generalize the algorithm to general topology setting.
+First, \Cref{sec:generalup} presents a synthesis algorithm that implements any $n$-qubit unitary with $O(\max\{4^{(1-1/k)n-m},n\})$ nonlocal two-qubit gates, matching the upper bound.
+We further generalize the algorithm to general topology settings.
 Next, \Cref{sec:generallow} proves that there exists an $n$-qubit unitary that requires $\Omega(4^{(1-1/k)n-m}\log(1/\epsilon)/n)$ nonlocal two-qubit gates to approximate within error $\epsilon$ when the ancillas are limited to $m$ per processor, which directly implies the $\Omega(4^{(1-1/k)n-m})$ lower bound in the exact model.
 Finally, \Cref{sec:generallowub} shows that $\Omega(n)$ communication is necessary in the worst case, even when $m$ is unbounded and approximation is allowed.